← Back to site

 Situation

-Fabric Premium capacity (CU) costs were high and growing, with no systematic approach to usage monitoring or optimization.
-Refresh patterns were wasteful, and capacity allocation was not aligned with actual workload demands.
+Fabric capacity (CU) costs were high and growing, and nobody was watching usage closely.
+Refresh patterns were wasteful, and capacity allocation did not match the real workloads.

 Action

-Conducted hands-on CU usage analysis combining AI-supported performance diagnostics with manual tuning.
-Identified and eliminated wasteful refresh patterns, optimized query distribution across capacity, and right-sized allocation based on actual usage patterns.
+Analyzed CU usage hands-on, combining AI-supported diagnostics with manual tuning.
+Removed wasteful refresh patterns, spread queries better across capacity, and right-sized allocation to the actual workload.

 Result